HSHKZ/holbertonschool-simple_shell/README.md

 - Ubuntu 20.04 LTS or a similar Unix-like operating system.
 - Allowed editors : vi, vim, emacs -> we use vim here
 - To have the Betty style
-- A README.md
-- No more than 5 functions per file

 ## Examples :